soheilabadifard/Predicting-the-next-word/README.md

 # Predicting the next word

-1) train it using a corpus of Shakespeare's sonnets
+1) train a model using a corpus of Shakespeare's sonnets
 2) predict the next word in a text sequence
 3) creating some helper functions to pre-process the data